jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_iv.rst

             return False
         return p and not q

-  the terminal still shows green, I remove the other statements and rewrite the `if statement`_ to factor out not_ since it happens two times
+  the terminal still shows green, I remove the other statements and rewrite the `if statement`_ to factor out not_ since it happens 2 times

   .. code-block:: python